Pratt Street — Baltimore

 Insurance Issues That Commonly Arise

-Insurers defending Pratt Street cases frequently rely on:
+Insurers defending Pratt Street cases may frequently rely on:

-• Comparative fault arguments
+• Plaintiff fault arguments /Contributory negligence

 • “Minor impact” defenses

-• Claims that congestion—not negligence—caused the crash
+• Claims that unavoidable congestion—not negligence—caused the crash

 Each requires a fact-specific response grounded in documentation, not assumptions.